splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View logs for your service
 ===============================

 Select :guilabel:`Logs` to view logs for the environment and service you are viewing.

-.. note:: The environment must have a corresponding Log Observer Connect connection with at least 1 index for logs to display.
+By default, logs are displayed for all indices that correspond to first listed Log Observer Connect connection.
+To select a different connection or refine which indices logs are pulled from, select :guilabel:`Configure service view`.
+The connection and indices you select are saved for your organization for each unique service and environment combination.

 Go to the code profiling view for your service
 =====================================================